Don’t overbuy: How to save money on your Internet service

 Save money by choosing a slower Internet speed plan

-Count on spending at least $50/month for reliable internet service, but anything above $80/month is probably unnecessary for small households.
-If you’re on a faster speed tier with your Internet Service Provider, you can save money by switching to a lower speed plan.
+Count on spending at least $50/month for reliable internet service, but anything above $80/month is probably unnecessary for small-to-medium households.
+If you’re on a faster speed tier with your Internet Service Provider, you may be able to save money by switching to a lower speed plan.

 If your computer seems slow, contact Computer Techs before calling your ISP to increase your internet speed – because it’s likely that the bottleneck is with your computer.
 Internet speed only affects how fast web pages load in your web browser, or how clear and smoothly videos stream to your device.
 If your computer is slow to start or open programs – that has nothing to do with your internet speed.